CANALSIDE RAIL TRAIL:

 Note; Take a quick side trip over the canal and use the sidewalk on the Turners Falls Road Bridge to check out the view above the Connecticut River.
 It's amazing to see just how much water is diverted into the canal as you realize how low the river is here.

 Continuing alongside the canal, two abandoned bridges cross the canal and then a third at the 1 mile mark which was an old railroad bridge.
 After passing by an active bridge crossing, the canal begins to widen and exit the industrial area.
 At 1.7 miles, as you travel alongside transmission lines, the canal looks more like a pond surrounded by meadows and hills.
 The trail then pulls away from the canal at 2.3 miles as you approach a power station.
 This brings you to a small parking area at the end of Depot Street.
 The trail continues on-road (residential/very low traffic) by using Depot St to reach Montague City Rd at 2.5 miles.
 There is no cross-walk here, so Use Caution crossing over to and up Solar Ave (dead end) where you then turn right down Rod Shop Rd.
 Pass by an old brick building complex with a large smoke stack and water tower (one building labeled 1924) and come to Cabot Rd.
 In front of you is an old brick schoolhouse, now used by Harmony Lodge.
 Turn left and you'll be back on the paved trail at 2.8 miles.
 The trail follows the old rail bed south through a rock cut.
 Look to your left and you'll spot a lot of old red bricks, some of which are stamped "MONT BRICK".
 The Montague Brick Company operated in the 1870's.
 Continue along the trail and you'll come to Greenfield Rd.
 Cross the road and a bridge over a small gully and you'll come to the highlight of the trip, the old trestle over the Connecticut River at 3.1 miles.
 This railroad trestle was built in 1880, however, the flood of 1936 wiped away half the trestle, so one half was reconstructed in 1936.
 From the bridge, you can look upstream and see where the Deerfield River joins the Connecticut River.
 After the bridge, the trail heads into the woods along a small berm, with wood fencing along both sides of the trail.
-Continue along the trail which then turns left away from the rail bed and brings you up to McClelland Farm Road, by the Deerfield Rail Yard, at 3.7 miles.
+Continue along the trail which then turns left away from the rail bed and brings you up to the McClelland Farm Road parking lot, by the Deerfield Rail Yard, at 3.7 miles.
 A nice size parking lot is located here.
 This is the end of the trail.
 However, if you take a right, you can get a great view of the rail yard from the bridge.
 Looking from the opposite side of the bridge you can spot an old blue caboose that is used by the rail yard.

 CLICK HERE FOR MAP